-The SERP feature you should target for is featured snippet.
+The SERP feature you should target is the featured snippet.
 If you manage to get your site in the featured snippet, you will get a huge traffic boost.
 We’ll go over featured snippets in more detail later…

 Now we know what SEO means and how search engines work, it’s time to move on to the good stuff.